bhanucr7/to-do-list/README.md

-This file contains the HTML, CSS, JS
+This file contains the HTML, CSS, JS codes
 This help to create the TO-do list